Project Milestones

 Goals to be reached:

-• You should by now be close to replicate (or not!) the results of the authors
+• You should by now have replicated (or not!) the results of the authors

-• You should think of an additional analysis (e.g. ERP, decoding, linear model, time-frequency, source-space) to run on this data.
+• You now think of an additional analysis (e.g. ERP, decoding, linear model, time-frequency, source-space) to run on this dataset.

 Slides: Prepare 2 slides listing: